-- Learn the outlines of recombinant DNA (L1) - Concept of mapping genes- chromosomal walking and chromosomal jumping (L1) - Understand the concept of chemical synthesis of genes and ligation of fragments (L3) - Explain isolation of gene fragments using restriction endonucleases, cDNA, PCR and RACE PCR (L4)
+- Learn and remember the outlines of recombinant DNA (L1) - Understand the types, role and function of restriction endonucleases and how to construct restriction map (L2). - Concept of mapping genes- chromosomal walking and chromosomal jumping (L2). - Understand the concept of chemical synthesis of genes and ligation of fragments (L2). - Explain and understand the isolation of gene fragments using restriction endonucleases, cDNA, PCR and RACE PCR (L3).